 Definition of a Board Portal

-A board portal is an online system designed to manage the people and processes required to schedule, document and govern meetings between directors of an organisations and the decisions they make to manage and steer them.
+A board portal is an electronic system designed to manage the people and processes required to schedule, document and govern meetings held under the aegis of an organisation.

 A board portal provides a secure, central platform for:

-- documenting attendance, decisions and outcomes of these board meetings
+- documentation of decisions and outcomes of board (or other kinds of) meetings

 - providing an accessible repository of meeting documents